zhubonan/aiida-castep/docs/source/user_guide/first_calc.rst

 .. note::
    It is recommended to use python types instead of strings to make it easy for querying.
-   No internal type check/enforcement is implemented.
+   No internal type check or enforcement is implemented.
-   The bottom line is that the text files generated needs to be understandable for CASTEP.
+   The bottom line is that the text files generated needs to be understood by CASTEP.

 .. note::
-  Block type keywords can be set using a list of strings each of a single line.
+  Block type keywords can be set using a list of strings each for a single line.

 Setup structure and k-points
 ----------------------------